PRAMANJ/RMSCADA/README.md

 4. create an account in www.PubNub.com portal for youself and create pub/sub keys for use in RMS project (enable history on them on PubNub ).
 5. open the file "C:\RMS\config.js" using notepad++ editor and replace the "demo" string with pub/sub keys obtained from PubNub.
 6. The "C:\RMS\project files" folder contains Ignition projects "rms_2019-04-08_1913.zip" and "rms_project_2019-05-20_1108_partial.proj" for Ignition version 8 and 7.9.10 respectively.
 Create project named "rms" in your Ignition version and import appropriate project into it.
-7. Start the Ignition server and open the designer and set the "StartPubNub" tag and "StartTimer" tag to true one by one in that sequence.
+7. Start the Ignition server and open the designer and set the "StartPubNub" tag and "StartTimer" tag to true one by one in that sequence.If these tags don't exist in Ignition db, then import tags from "C:\rms\project_files\tags.xml" in the project.
 8. open the wrapper.log file of Ignition and see that pubnub and timer have started successfully without any exceptions.(If you get errors such as "pubnub not found" in PubNubScripts file, then stop and restart the Ignition gateway and try again.
 This is particularly observed in Ignition version 8).
 9. right click and open the all.html file in a browser (chrome preferred) and it will display the configured dash boards.
 10 right click open the states.html in a new tab in browser (chrome preferred) it will display the tag values which can be updated manually or set to update automatically every 5 seconds.
 The number of rows per page can be changed with parameter maxpage (default 10) in C:\RMS\states.html file.